vanderschaarlab/joint-ensembles/README.md

 **Sweep**

-Set the path to the folder in which the data is stored (or should be downloaded to) in `src/configs/data.json`.
+Set the path to the folder in which the data is stored (or should be downloaded to) in `src/configs/paths.json` (under the `"data"` key).

 Next, select the configuration of the experiment.
 The high-level experimental parameters are set in `src/configs/sweep/experiment.json` and the more fine-grained optimization hyperparameters are set in `src/configs/sweep/optim.json`.
 The values implemented for the arguments that the user might wish to change are listed in `src/tests/implemented.json`.

 Once the configs are set, the experiment can be run with the following command (where `<tag>` is an optional keyword to save the experiment under).
 ```
-python src/sweep.py <tag>
+python src/sweep.py -tag <tag>
 ```
 After the experiment is complete the results can be found in the `results/` folder.